deodandem/1134/content/docs/Schedule/_index.md

 Oct 12 - Ashbery + Moore
 <p class = "descript">
 Pick one of the following articles to read and mark up.
 Reivew the <a href="/docs/markup">markup guide</a> for some directions on what to look for and how to do this.
-Post a page of your markup and a few things you noticed on <span class="slack">#rhetoric.</span>
+This time, focus on writing comments on sentence-to-sentence transitions within a paragraph, or broader commentary on the sequencing of paragraphs.
+Post to <span class="slack">#rhetoric.</span>
 <ul class="descript">
 <li> <a href="https://www.jstor.org/stable/24516477">I Was Reading and Rereading Ashbery's Self-Portrait for Many Years</a> by Susan Stewart
+<li> <a href="https://www.jstor.org/stable/10.2979/jmodelite.34.4.172">That's the Beauty of It, Or, Why John Ashbery is Not a Painter</a> by Clark D. Lunberry
 <li> <a href="https://www.jstor.org/stable/44086092">"The Best Wild Music of the Forest:" Marianne Moore's "An Octopus of Ice"</a> by Vicki Graham
 <li> <a href="https://www.jstor.org/stable/20058770">Rewriting Nature Tourism in "An Age of Violence": Tactical Collage in Marianne Moore's "An Octopus"</a> by Jennifer K. Ladino
+<li> <a href="https://www.jstor.org/stable/441116">The Road to Paradise: First Notes on Marianne Moore's "An Octopus"</a> by Patricia C. Willis
 </ul>
 </p>